elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_1.md

  * Standard from Cassandra 2.x(Earlier `C*` versions used Thrift API)

- * Makes you think about “data model” rather than APIs
+ * Makes you think about "data model" rather than APIs

 ```sql
 -- CQL Examples